vladen/aerobus/spec/readme.md

 <a name="aerobuschannel-unsubscribestring"></a>
 ## #unsubscribe(@string)
-removes all subscriptions with name equal to @string from .subscribers.
+removes all subscriptions name as @string from #subscribers.

 ```js
 var channel = aerobus().root,